 - At the in-house meets, participants will perform specific routines on each apparatus.
 A brief warm up will take place on each event, then athletes will perform.
 At the closing of each Fun Meet, athletes will be individually recognized at an awards ceremony.

-- Fun Meet dates are scheduled approximately every 3 months, see above for upcoming dates.
+- Fun Meet dates are scheduled approximately every 3 months.